Syssos/Learning_Go/0x00_Hello_World/README.md

 The reason we went with a new print function from fmt, is so we had access to Verbs.
 A Verb in Go is essentually a placeholder within a string, that will then be later replaced with some kind of value.
 In the example we see that there are 2 sets of strings in quotes, seperated by a comma being passed to the printf function.
 The first being "%v World!", and the second being "Hello".
 The first string is the string we want the function to print, the second is the value we want to replace the "%v" with.

 All said and done the printf function will return a string that reads, "Hello World!".
-If we replaced the second string, with lets say "Oh My", the function will return the string "Oh My World!"
+If we replaced the second string, with lets say "Oh My", the main function will print the string

+"Oh My World!"

 ## 02_Double_Verbs
 In 01_Verbs we saw that we can use %v to insert one string into another.
 What if we wanted more, so we could do things like print a greeting.
 This example shows how that can be acheived.